 The mission of Resource Center could not be achieved without our volunteers.
 The talents, skills, time and energy donated by our volunteers are a valued resource.

-Each year, more than 1,200 dedicated volunteers help the Center serve the LGBTQ and HIV communities in North Texas.
+Each year, more than 1,200 dedicated volunteers help the Center serve the LGBTQIA+ and HIV communities in North Texas.
 Volunteers donate their timer by serving hot meals, answering telephones, stocking shelves, and helping at fundraising events.

 We asked Fran Badgett, a longtime supporter and current Board member of the Center to tell us about his experience volunteering.

 Fran, tell us why you chose to volunteer for the Center?

 “I chose to volunteer at Resource Center in a somewhat unconventional way…I was approached to join the Board of Directors in 2017, and was introduced to the full breadth of what the Center offered—I was familiar with Nelson-Tebedo, and certainly aware of the Food Pantry and Hot Meals programs, but the scope of programs and services beyond those was astonishing.
 When the Community Programs Manager at the time, Cami Fields, asked if I’d be interested in volunteering with the Youth First program, I couldn’t say ‘yes’ fast enough.
 Youth First operates the sort of space that I wished for my entire adolescence, one that offers support, validation, and community to youth across the LGBTQIA+ spectrum, and I love being a part of it.”

 What has motivated you to volunteer during a pandemic?